brianmafu/crypto-wallet-application/README.md

 # Crypto Wallet Application
 ## Project Overview
  This project is a microservices-based application for managing user accounts and transactions.
-It consists of an authentication service and an account management service, both built using Flask and SQLAlchemy, and deployed with Docker.
+It consists of an authentication service and account management service, both built using Flask and SQLAlchemy, and deployed with Docker.
+We have also included FE React Application
 ## Architecture
 ![architecture diagram](https://github.com/user-attachments/assets/7c5ffa17-80c4-43ff-9866-3fe7148fb2e0)